-Smoking and pregnancy
+Smoking or vaping: pregnancy

-Smoking when pregnant: harmful for your baby
+Smoking or vaping when pregnant: harmful for your baby

 It’s never too late to quit.
 For example, one hour after you quit, the risk of pregnancy complications and your baby’s risk of illness goes down.